TOAST-DOCS/API-Gateway/en/console-guide.md

         - **Data Type and Claim Value**:
             - Array: Enter multiple strings separated by commas (,).
 If the string array contains at least one claim value of the request token, the verification succeeds.
             - String: Enter a single string.
 If it matches the claim value of the request token, the verification succeeds.
         - **Required**: Verification fails if claims do not exist in the request token when selected.
-You cannot check/uncheck a disabled checkbox.
+A disabled checkbox cannot be selected or cleared.
         - **Value Verification**: If a claim exists in the request token when selected, verification will proceed to check whether the set claim value includes or matches the claim or not.
-You cannot check/uncheck a disabled checkbox.
+A disabled checkbox cannot be selected or cleared.
     - **Verification Time Limit (sec)**: Apply verification time limit to verify exp and nbf claims of the request token.
 You can enter any number between 0 and 86,400 (sec).
 6. Deploy the stage.
 7. When requesting API Gateway, first add a JWT token to the Authorization Header and then make a request.